Nynuphar/IDEAL-doc/docs/source/PatDashboard.rst

 The patient dashboard allows to easily access the following features:

-1. `Appointments`_ - see all the appointments for a specific patient
+1. ref: `Appointments` - see all the appointments for a specific patient
 2. Appointments Calendar - see all calendar appointments in the calendar for a specific patient
 3. Patient Tasks - see all patient tasks associated with a specific patient
 4. Patient Details - see the patient details